Posted in education, tagging on April 24th, 2008 1 Comment »

 A wordcloud of words I’ve used while Twittering…

-Posted in cool tech, metadata on April 7th, 2008 2 Comments »
+Posted in Uncategorized on April 7th, 2008 2 Comments »

 Booklamp is a technology demo that analyzes the text of books along multiple lines (action, density, description, dialogue, etc.) and then uses that info to find other books with similar patterns.
 Right now, it’s only got a handful of sf books under its wing, so it’s purely a demo, and they’re trolling for sponsors who might be able to support their effort to gets lots of books included.

-Posted in culture on April 5th, 2008 No Comments »
+Posted in Uncategorized on April 5th, 2008 No Comments »

 Apparently, “abortion” is once again a searchable term at the Popline medical information library.
 It had been removed by government officials because apparently there were a couple of articles in the database that were actually pro-choice.